playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 ### Request with timeout

-If you wish to specify a request timeout, you can use `withRequestTimeout` to set a value.
+If you wish to specify a request timeout, you can use [`withRequestTimeout`](api/scala/play/api/libs/ws/WSRequest.html#withRequestTimeout\(timeout:scala.concurrent.duration.Duration\):WSRequest.this.Self) to set a value.
 An infinite timeout can be set by passing `Duration.Inf`.

 @[request-timeout](code/ScalaWSSpec.scala)